 Our Story (NO NEED VETTING, THANKS!)

-Commonly Asked Questions (from your perspective, do you think can help me to increase the questions?
+Frequently Asked Questions (from your perspective, do you think can help me to increase the questions?
 Thanks!)

-Do you have a standard pricing structure?
+Do you offer a standard pricing structure?

 For Ad Hoc jobs, you may refer to our pricing guide that is available after an account had been registered.
-If you have special requirements, do feel free to call us at 635 44 635 or info@crosstrack.sg and we will reply you within the next 2 hours.
+If you have any special requirements, feel free to call us directly at 635 44 635 or shoot an email to info@crosstrack.sg (we will normally get back to you within the next 2 hours.)

 How do I post jobs?

-You will first register for an account and after the account had been successfully activated, you can post your job under ‘Post Job’ tab.
+Register for an account with us, and once your account is activated, you will be able to post your job under ‘Post Job’ tab.

-The suggested pricing isn’t within my budget, can it be amended?
+Your stated pricing is out of my budget.
+Is there any way we can discuss about the pricing?

-At the moment, the suggested pricing is fixed and if you would like to ask for a different quotation, do give us a call at 635 44 635 or info@crosstrack.sg and we will reply you within the next 2 hours.
+Our state pricing is fixed at the moment.
+However if you have a large volume of deliveries to be made, or an alternative proposal, do give us a call at 635 44 635 or drop us an mail at info@crosstrack.sg and we will get back to you within the next 2 hours.

 Privacy Policy (NO NEED VETTING, THANKS!)